Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/master-stack-hair.md

 * Create a new Shader Graph.
     1. Go to **Assets > Create >Shader Graph > HDRP** and click **Hair Shader Graph**.

+## Phenomenological and Physically Based Models

+The Hair Master Stack offers two model sub-types: **Basic** and **Physical**.
+By default, a newly created Hair Shader Graph is configured to use the **Basic** mode.
+To change it, simply navigate to the Graph Inspector and change the Hair's **Material Type** from **Basic** to **Physical**.

+The **Basic** mode is a non energy-conserving model that was originally crafted against perceptual observations of human hair.
+Effective use of this model requires the artist to carefully balance the energy between the specular terms using multiple color parameters.
+Generally, the **Basic** model is accurate enough for darker hair, but falls short for lighter hair.
+Additionally, it is the faster of the two models to compute.

+The **Physical** mode puts parameters in much simpler and meaningful terms.
+This model is considered to be physically-based due to its considerations for how incident light has been measured to scatter in a hair fiber.
+While the **Basic** variant requires four color parameters to tune overall appearance, the **Physical** variant only requires one.
+The **Base Color** parameter defines the hair cortex absorption, the fibrous structure underlying the cuticle scale.
+Additionally, the model is energy conserving, so no careful balancing of inputs should be required for your hair to fit naturally into any lighting scenario.

+A crucial component to the appearance of (especially light colored) hair is *multiple scattering*.
+Almost always, we never shade just a single hair fiber, but typically many thousands of fibers within close adjacency to one another.
+Because of this, coupled with the fact that light colored (lower absorbing) hair transmits large amount of light, the overall effect is a volumetric appearance to a head of light colored hair.

+By default, for both **Basic** and **Physical** models, we use a diffuse approximation term to extremely coarsely approximate this phenomenon (seen left).
+The approximation is coarse because it does not take into account the propogation and attenuation of light through a hair volume due to transmittance, and ignores the effect that a hair's roughness has on the spread of light.

+For this reason, we offer an **Advanced Scattering Mode** (seen right).
+The **Advanced Scattering Mode** performs a physically based simulation of light propogating through a volume of hair.
+This mode is strictly allowed only in **Physical** mode since the computation is dependant on the physically based nature of the model.

+There are currently other important constraints on the **Advanced Scattering Mode** to make note of.
+Currently, it is dependent on the use of a strand geometry representation (in fact, it is generally recommended at the moment to only use the **Physical** mode when dealing with strands).
+Additionally, this approach has a dependency on important precomputed information stored in a **Strand Count Probe**.
+While it can be computed manually, this data is not readily available at the moment.
+The accessibility of the **Advanced** scattering will be improved in future releases.

 ## Contexts